 Milo teams with luminous Luna (Diane Keaton), who is kidnapped Patty Hearst-style and brainwashed by the Underground – just before the real thing actually happened in real life – and, accompanied by loud and frisky ragtime jazz, they argue and shtick their way infiltrating Aries and kidnapping the Leader, who is nothing but a nose waiting to be cloned.

-As with all government plots, it turns out to be a disorganized and dangerously ignorant mess, which could easily be overthrown by barely intelligent revolutionaries if they happen to get past the door guards.
+As with all government plots, it turns out to be a disorganized and dangerously ignorant mess, which could easily be overthrown by barely intelligent revolutionaries if they happen to turn up on time, having eaten.

 Woody doesn’t totally go broad; there are still quips aplenty, delivered in that offhanded nebbish whine that must have really annoyed Hitler.